 The Working Group on Education and Learning analysed the benefits of exchange and the synergy between education, learning and culture as well as the role that cultural participation plays in diverse settings.

 Working Group on Creation and Creativity

 The Working Group on Creation and Creativity advocated for better conditions for artistic creation, encouraging access for all to creative processes, and the opportunity to explore the creativity of the arts sector within the wider field of “creativity and innovation”.

 Working Group on Audience Participation

 In the frame of the June 2010 plenary sessions centred on the future of the Culture Sector Platforms, the working group on “Education and Learning” had a very positive exchange with the OMC working group on “Education and Culture”.
-As a follow-up the Access to Culture platform will now conduct a small-scale research that will collect examples of best practice that show synergies between culture and education and learning.
+As a follow-up the Access to Culture platform conducted a small-scale research that collected examples of best practice showing synergies between culture and education and learning.

-The working group on “Audience Participation” discussed the idea of a cultural component of citizenship which will be elaborated further in five practical workshops taking place in Amsterdam, Berlin, Brussels, Belgrade and Sofia that started in Autumn 2010 and will continue throughout the year 2011.
+The working group on “Audience Participation” discussed the idea of a cultural component of citizenship which was elaborated further in five practical workshops taking place in Amsterdam, Berlin, Brussels, Belgrade and Sofia that started in Autumn 2010 and continued throughout the year 2011.